 Dehydration occurs when your body loses too much fluid.
-This can happen when you stop drinking water or lose large amounts of fluid through diarrhea, vomiting, sweating, or exercise.
+This can happen when you stop drinking water or lose large amounts of fluid through diarrhea, vomiting, sweating, or exercising.
 Not drinking enough fluids can cause muscle cramps.
-When you are dehydrated, you may get worse, nausea and / or vomiting, heart palpitations and / or dizziness.
+When you are dehydrated, you may deteriorate, have nausea and / or vomiting, heart palpitations and / or dizziness.

 Runners, cyclists and other endurance athletes should also be aware of signs of severe dehydration, such as heat exhaustion and heat stroke.
 This not only for yourself, but you will be able to identify the symptoms if another runner suffers heat problems.

 The effects of stress in heat can take many forms.

 What to do depends on how you feel:

 - Causes: Dehydration causes electrolyte imbalance

 - Symptoms of the disease: serious or severe abdominal muscle cramps

 - Treatment: Restore salt with foods or drinks containing sodium